Mbell42/portfolio-professional/README.md

 ### User-Story

-As a user, I want to have a professional portfolio that
+As a user, I want to have a professional portfolio that has an easily identifiable domain, is easy to navigate, that includes a way for people to contact me.

 ## Technology